Rememberful/keylogger_detector.py/README.md

   * **Automatic logging:** Future versions will log results to a file for auditing.
   * **GUI Interface:** Consider adding a graphical interface for easier use by non-technical users.

-## License

-This tool is open source and distributed under the [MIT License](https://www.google.com/search?q=LICENSE).

 ## Contribution

 Feel free to fork the repository, create pull requests, or report issues if you find bugs or have ideas for improvements!